chfern/bucardo-sandbox/README.md

 In the root directory, run `docker-compose up`.
 This spawns the 2 database containers with required linux packages and postgres plugin.

-Execute bash in source postgres container.
-Run `docker ps` to get list of running containers, copy the source database's container ID then run `docker exec -u root -it {containerID} /bin/bash`
+Execute bash using root user in source postgres container by running `docker exec -u root -it $(docker ps -aqf "name=postgres-11-src$") /bin/bash`

 ### Environment Variables Setup